Lindau Nobel Laureate Meetings: Purpose

-Every Lindau Meeting consists of a multitude of scientific sessions like plenary lectures and panel discussions as well as a variety of networking and social events.
+Every Lindau Meeting consists of a multitude of scientific sessions like lectures and panel discussions as well as a variety of networking and social events.
 The meetings are not centered on the presentation of research results, but instead, their main goals are the exchange of ideas and the discussion of topics globally relevant to all scientists.
 The Nobel laureates do not receive any kind of payment for their participation and are free to choose the topics of their presentations.
-Approximately 350 are members of the meetings’ Founders Assembly.
+Approximately 375 are members of the meetings’ Founders Assembly.

 Billed by the organising Council for the Lindau Nobel Laureate Meetings as their ‘Mission Education’, the aim of the meetings is to facilitate the transfer of knowledge between Nobel laureates and young scientists but also among the international scientific community and the general public.
 The opportunity for participants to form international networks of scientists – e.g. through the Lindau Alumni Network – is also regarded as a prime objective by the organisers.
 The meetings' leitmotif is ‘Educate.
 Inspire.
 Connect.’